Azure/azure-quickstart-templates/201-blockchain-asaservice/GettingStarted-blockchain.md

 For a list of locations, type: **az account list-locations**

+The Blockchain Service isn't yet available for all locations.
+Check the availability of locations [here](https://azure.microsoft.com/en-gb/global-infrastructure/services/?products=).

 To create the Resource group, type the command:

 #### az group create --name "resource-group" --location "your location"